-Diana Parsell, like the subject of her book in progress, is a native of the Midwest who made Washington, D.C., her adopted home.
-Other parallels: a career in journalism and working for National Geographic.
+Diana (Pabst) Parsell, like the subject of her forthcoming book, was born in the American Midwest and made Washington, D.C., her adopted home.

 “There’s always room for a story that can transport people to another place.”